All posts

 Transaction monitoring thresholds:

-• Cash transactions exceeding TRY 200,000 (~$5,600 at March 2026 rates) are reported to MASAK by Turkish financial institutions
+• Cash transactions over TRY 200,000 (~$5,600 at March 2026 rates) are reported to MASAK by Turkish financial institutions

-• International wire transfers are monitored for patterns inconsistent with declared income sources
+• International wire transfers are monitored for patterns inconsistent with declared income

-• Large or unusual inflows to Turkish bank accounts from foreign sources may trigger a MASAK inquiry
+• Large or unusual inflows from foreign sources to Turkish bank accounts may trigger a MASAK inquiry

 Currency Management: The Lira Factor

-The Turkish Lira has been one of the worst-performing major currencies of the past decade.
-From approximately 7 TRY/USD in January 2020 to approximately 36 TRY/USD in March 2026, the depreciation has been roughly 80%.
-Annual inflation exceeded 80% in 2022 and has remained elevated, running between 40-65% through 2024-2025.
+The Lira has been one of the worst-performing major currencies of the past decade.
+From roughly 7 TRY/USD in January 2020 to approximately 36 TRY/USD in March 2026 — an 80% drop.
+Inflation exceeded 80% in 2022 and has stayed between 40-65% through 2024-2025.

 The Mechanics